 The Latest: Snow piling up in Maine and New Hampshire

 A densely populated swath of the Northeast was preparing for winter's hars...
 A report shows nearly one in five immigrants in the U.S. illegally live in the New York and Los Angeles metropolitan areas.
-A report shows nearly one in five immigrants in the U.S. illegally live in the New York and Los Angeles metropolitan areas.
+Hundreds of schools are closed from the Albany area to the eastern tip of Long Island because of the major Northeast storm that's expected to dump more than a foot of snow in some areas.

 Add your comments below